-Meanwhile, some states are moving in the opposite direction by passing laws that essentially codify the parameters of Roe.
-These laws prohibit any interference with a woman exercising her right to obtain an abortion before viability or when necessary to protect the life and health of the woman.
+Meanwhile, policymakers in some states have approved laws to protect abortion rights without relying on the Roe decision.
+Most of these policies prohibit the state from interfering with the right to obtain an abortion before viability or when necessary to protect the life or health of the woman.

 - 9 states retain their unenforced, pre-Roe abortion bans.

-- 7 states have laws that express their intent to restrict the right to legal abortion to the maximum extent permitted by the U.S. Supreme Court in the absence of Roe.
+- 7 states have laws that express the intent to restrict the right to legal abortion to the maximum extent permitted by the U.S. Supreme Court in the absence of Roe.